I am a patient of Dr. XYZ and just received a letter regarding a transition taking place at his office. What is going on?

-I currently go to multiple practices at USC and Palmetto Health for care.
+I currently go to multiple practices at USC and Prisma Health for care.
 Will I now have one medical record and use one patient portal?

-In the fall, we will begin implementing a new electronic medical record in our practices.
+We have implemented a new electronic medical record in many of our practices.
 We anticipate we will have one electronic medical record and patient portal within the next year.
 In the interim, please continue to use the existing patient portals for your care.

 I like going to a small medical practice.
 Will joining the Medical Group change the way my practice operates?

 The Medical Group’s Vision is: To be known for clinical excellence and remembered for compassionate care.
-Over the next year, we will continue to communicate with you on how we are bringing this Vision to life.
+We will continue to communicate with you on how we are bringing this Vision to life.
 Your suggestions on how we can better serve you are very much welcomed.